hasura/learn-graphql/tutorials/frontend/svelte-apollo/tutorial-site/content/optimistic-update-mutations.md

 We will learn the following concepts:

 - Creating a GraphQL mutation
-- Using the `useMutation` React hook
+- Using mutation in Apollo
 - Integrating Optimistic UI Updates
 - Capturing loading/finished/error states